INFORMSJoC/2023.0089/README.md

 This repository includes the following materials:
 - _Benchmark instances used in our paper_ (See [data](data) directory for the details.)
 - _Source codes of proposed TSGO algorithm respectively for the circle packing and point arrangement problems_ (See [the source codes](src/source_code) directory for the details.)
-- _Executable codes of proposed PBTS algorithm respectively for the PECS and PESC problems_ (See [the executable codes](src/executable_code) directory for the details.)
+- _Executable codes of proposed TSGO algorithm respectively for the circle packing and point arrangement problems_ (See [the executable codes](src/executable_code) directory for the details.)
 - _Scripts used to replicate the experiments in the paper_ (See [scripts](scripts) directory for the details.)
-- _Matlab procedure to show the geometrical configurations of solutions of the circle packing problem_ (See [matlab](src/matlab) directory for the details.)
+- _Matlab procedure to show the geometrical configurations of solutions of the circle packing problem_ (See [matlab](src/matlab_picture) directory for the details.)
 - _Detailed computational results and parameter analysis_ (See [the detailed results](results/detailed_results) directory for the details.)
 - _Best solutions found in the experiments_ (See [the best solutions](results/best_solutions) directory for the details.)